When you find a nursing home for a parent, you think they’ll be safe. However, sometimes the move doesn’t always go as well as you’d hope.

 Often, the victims will have cognitive difficulties or be vulnerable in other ways.
 The victim may not always recognize it as abuse or cannot communicate there’s a problem.

 There can be many other contributing factors too.
 Including:

-Preventing resident nursing home assaults
+Preventing resident abuse in nursing homes

 The first step is a review of the care plan and medication.
 For example, psychotropic drugs can cause patients to become violent, meaning the resident may be more likely to attack another.

-There are many triggers for violent attacks or abusive behavior and it’s vital staff are properly trained to identify and understand individual triggers and manage them.
+There are many triggers for violent attacks or abusive behavior, and it’s vital staff are properly trained to identify and understand individual triggers and manage them.

 Sexual abuse doesn’t just mean physical contact.
 Sexual abuse also means being forced to:

 - Watch pornographic content

 Most victims are female and vulnerable or frail in some way.
 Sometimes, the perpetrators of the abuse will have dementia, which may drive their sexual urges.

 What should nursing homes do to prevent sexual abuse?